MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-specify-when-and-how-to-receive-notifications.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Approval User Setup**, and then choose the related link.
 2. Select the line for the user that you want to set up notification preferences for, and then choose the **Notification Setup** action.
-3. In the **Notification Setup** page, fill the fields as described in the following table.
+3. On the **Notification Setup** page, fill the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|